Hello Neighbor: Gameplay

 In Hello Neighbor, the player character has moved into an old house across the street from a mysterious neighbor who is behaving abnormally and seems to be keeping a secret in his basement.
 The player's task is to find the details and brutal secrets of the neighbor's house and solve a series of puzzles to collect the item(s) needed to unlock and access his basement.
 As the player explores the neighbor's house, they must not be spotted by the mysterious neighbor, or they will be chased down, and if the player is not quick enough to hide or escape, they will be captured and be sent back out onto the street.
 The player can stun the neighbor by throwing objects at him for an easier escape.
 If the player is caught or suffers a serious injury, they will be sent back to their own house and will have to break in again.
 Upon starting again, the player must be more careful, as the neighbor will deduce movements from the last attempt and set up traps.
 The player can use the game settings to turn on "friendly" neighbor mode, preventing the neighbor from setting these traps and causing him to be less aggressive in his pursuits.
 However, he is still to be avoided at all costs.

-The game is divided into four parts: Act 1 to 3, and Act Finale.
-The game is played in a first-person perspective, and the player must aim a reticle at certain objects to interact with them or to throw or use a held item (for example, throwing a ball at a window or aiming a crowbar at nails to remove them).
+The game is divided into four acts: Act 1 to 3 and Act Finale.
+The game is played in a first-person perspective; the player must aim a reticle at certain objects to interact with them or to throw or use a held item (for example, throwing a ball at a window or aiming a crowbar at nails to remove them).
 Up to four items can be kept in an inventory space.
 Items of the same kind cannot be stacked together in one slot.
 The controls are, of course, different on different platforms.